Duke coach Mike Krzyzewski takes leave to have back surgery

 - Seahawks to face sixth-seeded Detroit Lions in opening round of NFL playoffs.
 Here's why that's a good thing

+The winningest men’s coach in Division I history had four surgeries during the offseason to replace his left knee, repair his left ankle and fix a hernia.
+He squeezed those procedures into a busy summer in which he also led the U.S. Olympic team to the gold medal in Rio de Janeiro.

+“To be sure, the entire Duke community is supportive and eager to get Mike back as soon as possible,” Duke athletic director Kevin White said.
+“His health is paramount, and he will get the best possible care in the world by the Duke medical team.
+With the proper recovery time, we look forward to Mike doing what he does best — leading and teaching — very soon.”

-Capel previously took over for Krzyzewski when he missed the trip to Georgia Tech last February because of dehydration and high blood pressure.
+Capel — a former Duke guard who went 175-110 in nine years coaching at Virginia Commonwealth and Oklahoma — previously took over for Krzyzewski when he missed a trip to Georgia Tech last February because of dehydration and high blood pressure.

+That victory in Atlanta marked the first time Krzyzewski did not travel with his team since the 1994-95 season, when he missed the final 19 games due to back surgery and exhaustion.
+Those Blue Devils went 4-15 during that span and became the last Duke team to miss the NCAA Tournament.

+Monday’s announcement marks the latest twist in an already drama-filled season for a team voted No. 1 in the preseason on the strength of a lineup led by preseason AP All-American guard Grayson Allen and four immediate-impact freshmen.

 More AP college basketball: http://collegebasketball.ap.org and http://twitter.com/AP_Top25

-Note: This story has been corrected to show that Krzyzewski, not Capel, will coach Wednesday night’s game, which is against Georgia Tech, not Boston College.